DevGhosty/CSS-449-1/README.md

 Notes and next steps

 - This is a client-side static site — no server required.
-- Improvements you might add: more sophisticated actuarial model, saving results, nicer visuals (charts), accessibility improvements, unit tests for calculation logic, server-side validation or user accounts.
+- Suggested improvements: stricter form validation per unit system, show converted metric values when users input Imperial units, add accessibility attributes, add unit tests for calculation logic, or deploy to GitHub Pages and paste the URL above.

 License & disclaimer